Reshades FPS hit at high resolutions

 Please Log in or Create an account to join the conversation.

 Is the slowdown Reshade's texture copying etc on code running on the CPU or the GPU?
-I'm guessing it's CPU, in which case can that shit be multithreaded?crosire wrote: ReShade allows rendering effects in lower or higher resolutions, but not many shaders written for it make use of that feature yet.
-Gaussian being one of the few.
+I'm guessing it's CPU, in which case can that shit be multithreaded? :) (disclaimer: again I don't know what the heck I'm talking about).

 Otherwise I imagine the impact is just going to reduce over time as more powerful hardware comes out.